-The Company improved its inventory system this quarter.
-The new system will be expected to be implemented in the second quarter.
-The more advanced inventory software will be further developed to enhance the control.
+The Company has further improved its inventory system this quarter.
+The new system has been implemented which can further enhance the control.

 Gold Security:

 The Company has implemented a CCTV system.
 A new security management company will be engaged to further enhance the control.